ga4gh/ga4gh-starter-kit-docs/docs/starter-kit-apis/passports/passports_configuration.md

 ---
-sidebar_position: 2
+sidebar_position: 4
 ---

-# Starter Kit Passport Configuration
+# Starter Kit Passport Broker Configuration

 The Starter Kit Passport service can be configured with modifiable properties.
 All property configuration is done via a YAML config file that is supplied to the program at runtime via a `-c ${CONFIG_FILE}` option.
 This section outlines the structure of the YAML config.